 d) Higher speeds will increase fluid friction, necessitating a streamlined design to reduce resistance.

 Answer: d) As the train's speed increases, it encounters higher levels of fluid friction, commonly referred to as air resistance or drag.
 At higher velocities, the air resistance becomes a significant factor that opposes the train's motion.
-To minimize this resistance and achieve efficient travel, the train's design should prioritize streamlining.
+To minimise this resistance and achieve efficient travel, the train's design should prioritise streamlining.
 A streamlined design helps reduce the impact of fluid friction by allowing the train to move through the air with minimal disturbance, resulting in smoother and more efficient travel.

 >> Join CREST Olympiads WhatsApp Channel for latest updates.